William A. Pickering: Chinese Protector

-Pickering was appointed a Companion of the Order of St Michael and St George (CMG) in the 1884 Birthday Honours.
-He retired as Protector in 1889, due to complications from the attack by Chua, and died on 26 January 1907.
+Pickering retired as Protector in 1889.

 Assignment in Negeri Sembilan

 Pickering was sent to Sungei Ujong, Negeri Sembilan by the British authorities in Malacca to intervene militarily in a leadership tussle in Sungai Ujong to preserve British economic interests.
 An agreement was eventually brokered by Pickering and the signing of the agreement was witnessed by Pickering.

+Death

+Due to complications from the axe attack by Chua, Pickering died on 26 January 1907.

+Honours

+Pickering was appointed a Companion of the Order of St Michael and St George (CMG) in the 1884 Birthday Honours.